 Every food choice has a significant consequence on my quality of life.
 How much pain will I be in after eating?
 How close will I need to be to a comfortable, clean public restroom?
 Can I go hiking for four hours in the wilderness?
 What about camping?
 Can I go out to eat at the place other people want to go or places I used to enjoy?
 Will I have to explain the last year of digestive health in a public setting in order to justify why I’m not eating the fucking nachos that Judy ordered to share?

 After surgery, eating more than a fist-sized portion caused nausea, so it was easy not to eat much.
-I lost 20 pounds and kept it off so far.
+I lost 20 pounds and kept it off for a few years.
 Congratulations, the easiest diet ever: suffer child-birthing pains, remove an organ, learn to stop deriving joy from food, decide that hating food is the only answer, eat a lot of sugar because sugar is great, learn that sugar also has health consequences, continue to hate food.

 Fast forward through a year of really unfun trial and error and now I eat mostly vegan.*